External Fixation Hand & Wrist Surgery

 - Sterile cotton swabs

-Clean the pins — Clean each pin with a fresh, two-inch sterile gauze pad.
-For the first few days, you may be required to wrap sterile gauze around each pin site until there is no more drainage.
+Clean the pins — Clean each pin with a gauze pad.
+You may be required to wrap gauze around each pin site until there is no more drainage.

-Carefully clean the fixator device — Use a combination of cotton swabs and the four-inch gauze pads to clean the entire device.
-When you are done, dispose of all the soiled cleaning materials, and then wash and dry your hands thoroughly.
+Carefully clean the fixator device — Use a combination of cotton swabs and gauze pads to clean all parts of the device.
+When you are done, throw out all cleaning materials and wash/dry your hands.

 What Are Symptoms of Infection I Should Look For?

-Infection is always a possibility, no matter how carefully you care for your pin sites.
-Do not hesitate to contact your doctor immediately if you notice these signs of infection:
+Infection is always a risk, regardless of how thorough your home care regimen is.
+Do not hesitate to contact your doctor as soon as possible if you notice these signs of infection:

 - Swelling or redness at the pin site

-- Any wiggling, play, or movement in the pins
+- Any movement (however slight) in the pins